-Sales Tax vs VAT overview
+Sales tax vs. VAT overview

-VAT (Value-Added Tax) is collected by all sellers in each stage of the supply chain.
-Suppliers, manufacturers, distributors and retailers all collect the value added tax on taxable sales.
-Suppliers, manufacturers, distributors, retailers and end consumers all pay the VAT on their purchases.
-Businesses must track and document the VAT they pay on purchases that will be resold in order to receive a credit for the VAT paid on their tax return.
-Tax jurisdictions receive the tax revenue throughout the entire supply chain as opposed to at the sale to the final consumer chain.
+VAT (value-added tax), on the other hand, is collected by all sellers in each stage of the supply chain.
+Suppliers, manufacturers, distributors, and retailers all collect VAT on taxable sales.
+Similarly, suppliers, manufacturers, distributors, retailers, and end consumers all pay VAT on their purchases.
+Businesses must track and document the VAT they pay on purchases to receive a credit for the VAT paid on their tax return.
+Under a VAT regime, tax jurisdictions receive tax revenue throughout the entire supply chain, not just at the point of sale to the final consumer.

 What triggers the tax administration requirement?

-- Permanent Establishment – Existence of a facility, bookkeeping facilities or ability to enter contracts.
+- Permanent establishment – Existence of a facility, bookkeeping facilities, or ability to enter contracts

-- Registration Threshold – Taxpayers with business activities that exceed the monetary threshold in a tax jurisdiction.
+- Registration threshold – Taxpayers with business activities that exceed the monetary threshold in a tax jurisdiction

-Who collects and remits the tax?
+Who collects and remits sales tax and VAT?

 - Sales tax: The seller should separately state sales tax.

-- Sales tax: The final consumer.
+- Sales tax: Only the final consumer pays.

 Taxability of purchases by business